backdrop-contrib/ui_cache_clear/README.txt

 UI Cache Clear
 -----------------
 Adds contextual link "Clear cache" for blocks, Views and Panels.
+Provides shortcut and link in Admin menu for clearing current page cache (Boost supported).

 To access "Clear cache" link user needs permissions "Use contextual UI Cache Clear links" and "Use contextual links" of course!